raffialqurran/Azure-Machine-Learning/README.md

 # Azure-Machine-Learning
-This repository contains information about known issues in Azure Machine Learning and possible workaround
+This repository contains information about known issues in Azure Machine Learning and possible workarounds